Marc Fuccillo Lead Investigator 215-898-8744

 I grew up in Mexico City and studied Pharmaceutical Chemistry.
 After that I decided to perform a Ph.D. in neuroscience in the lab of Fatuel Tecuapetla at UNAM.
 There I studied the contributions of cortico-thalamic-basal-ganglia loops to initiation or execution of action sequences.
 I have joined the Fuccillo lab to study how these same circuits generate abnormal motor behaviors in the context of pathologies like obsessive-compulsive disorder or autism.
 In particular, I am interested in amygdalar-basal ganglia interactions mediate the integration of positive and negative reinforcement.
 In my free time, I love playing with my dogs, play Fronton and listening to good rock music.

 Kyuhyun Choi Postdoctoral Fellow 215-898-8741

 I attended Kyung Hee University in Korea for my undergraduate training and was granted a PhD degree in 2016.
 My dissertation research focused on defining neural circuits important for the interplay between learning and emotion.
 In particular, I used slice electrophysiology and in-vivo optogenetics to study intra-amygdala and septo-habenular circuits.
 I joining the Fuccillo lab in mid-2016 to extend my knowledge about the function of disease-associated molecules in neural circuit function.
-Currently I am working to understand the contribution of circuits that project to the striatum in goal-directed behaviors.
+Currently I am working to understand the contribution of fronto-striatal sub-circuits to goal-directed behavior.